 The predominant average hourly wind direction at Atlantic Municipal Airport varies throughout the year.

 The wind is most often from the south for 7.6 months, from April 18 to December 6, with a peak percentage of 49% on August 28.
 The wind is most often from the north for 4.4 months, from December 6 to April 18, with a peak percentage of 34% on January 1.

 Best Time of Year to Visit

 To characterize how pleasant the weather is at Atlantic Municipal Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Atlantic Municipal Airport for general outdoor tourist activities is from early June to mid September, with a peak score in the second week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Atlantic Municipal Airport for general outdoor tourist activities is from early June to early September, with a peak score in the second week of August.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Atlantic Municipal Airport for hot-weather activities is from late June to mid August, with a peak score in the third week of July.